 - Punitive damages: Punitive damages punish the defendant as opposed to compensating the plaintiff for their injuries.
 To be eligible for punitive damages in New York, the victim must establish that the defendant acted will willful and wanton negligence.
 Given this high standard, discuss with your attorney whether a demand for punitive damages makes sense in your case.

 While it can hurt to discuss all the ways the accident changed your life, it is an important step in ensuring your ability to recover.
+You deserve to receive compensation for all aspects of your life that have been affected by a truck accident.
+Your Bronx truck accident lawyer will work to ensure that you receive just compensation for all your losses.

-What to Do After a Bronx Truck Accident Accident
+What to Do After a Bronx Truck Accident

 The first thing you should do after a truck accident is to seek medical attention.
 Even if you do not believe you have been injured, many injuries are not easily detected with symptoms only appearing days or weeks later.
+Adrenaline from the accident can mask your pain, even with severe injuries, so it is critical that you have a doctor evaluate your injuries, even if you experience pain weeks after the accident.

 Once you have secured medical attention, ensure a strong case for recovery by taking these steps.